Desert Spring: Arches and Canyonlands National Park Moab, Utah

 April 4, at 7 p.m. and ends Tuesday, April 9, at 6 p.m.

 There is a room block set up at the SpringHill Suites for the nights of April 4 through 9 (6 nights), departing April 10.
-Reservations can be made by calling the number below.
-To receive the room block rate please indicate that you are a Rocky Mountain School of Photography student.
+Reservations can be made online by using this link or you can call the number below and use the code "RMST" (that's a T, not a P).
+When using the online link, please indicate arrival date of 4/4/19.
+We do not have rooms blocked for earlier arrivals.

 1865 North Highway 191